Fabax/leap2Gml/README.md

 #How does it work ?

 ##Save drawing in gml file
-This application allow you to simply save your drawing as a gml file that you export in other projects.
+This application allows you to simply save your drawing as a gml file that you can export in other projects.

 In order to do so :

 - plug your leap motion to your computer
 - run the sketch